DanyilT/Unity-babysitter/README.md

 ### Run the Program

 - Each Unity project runs in the Unity Editor.
 To run the program, open the project folder in Unity Hub and select the project to open in Unity Editor.
-- Use specific versions of Unity Editor mentioned in the project's README file (if
+- Use specific versions of Unity Editor mentioned in the project's README file (if required).
+- You can just try to open the project in any Unity Editor version.
+If it's opened, with no errors, then you're good to go.

 ## File Structure